Updated: Nov 1, 2022

-Sharks and rays are so closely related to each other, that they are often discussed together as "Chondrichthyans" (meaning cartilaginous fishes) or "Elasmobrachs" (meaning sharks and rays).
-Several million years ago, these animals all shared a "common ancestor", but over that time, evolution has changed and adapted them into very different animals.
+Sharks and rays are so closely related to each other, that they are often discussed together as "Chondrichthyans" (meaning cartilaginous fishes) or "Elasmobrachs" (sharks and rays).
+Several million years ago, these animals all shared a common ancestor, but over that time, evolution has changed and adapted them into very different animals.
 Now there is a huge diversity in body forms - in a wonderful spectrum from the flattened skates, to the elongated and enormous body of the whale shark, with a plethora of different species in between.
 Allow me to introduce you to an especially interesting little group of shark relatives known as the "Rhinopristiformes"...

-The term Rhinopristiformes, refers to an orders of rays, which are more commonly known as the wedgefish (Family Rhinidae), guitarfish (Families Glaucostegidae and Rhinobatidae), sawfish (Family Pristidae), banjo rays (Family Trygonorrhinidae) and, depending which taxonomist you ask (scientists like to argue about which animals are more closely related to others and how they evolved), also the fanrays (Family Platyrhinidae) and panrays (Family Zanobatidae) (Naylor et al, 2012).
+The term Rhinopristiformes, refers to an orders of rays, which are more commonly known as the wedgefish (Family Rhinidae), guitarfish (Families Glaucostegidae and Rhinobatidae), sawfish (Family Pristidae), banjo rays (Family Trygonorrhinidae) and, depending which taxonomist you ask, also the fanrays (Family Platyrhinidae) and panrays (Family Zanobatidae) (Naylor et al, 2012).

 Rhinopristiformes : ῥῑνο (rhino) = 'nose', πρίστις (pristis) = 'sawfish' [Greek]